 Need help caring for your granite?

 Stone countertops are built to last decades, but a little routine care keeps them looking as stunning as the day they were installed.
 The good news: maintenance is simpler than most homeowners expect, and it varies by material.
-This guide covers the essentials of sealing, daily cleaning, and protecting every type of stone, with links to deeper how-tos for each.
+This guide covers the essentials of cleaning, sealing, and protecting every type of stone — granite, quartz, quartzite, and marble — with links to deeper how-tos for each, so you can keep your investment looking its best for years.

 Know your material first

 Care depends entirely on what you have.
 Engineered quartz is non-porous and needs no sealing.
 Natural stones — granite, quartzite, and marble — are porous to varying degrees and benefit from sealing.
 Marble is the most delicate and acid-sensitive; granite and quartzite are tougher.
-Match your routine to your stone and you will avoid both overwork and damage.
+Match your routine to your stone and you will avoid both unnecessary work and accidental damage.
+If you are not sure exactly what you have, a quick look at how water behaves on the surface, or a question to your fabricator, will tell you.
 Compare materials in our materials guide.

 Daily cleaning